 Real-time alerts in Microsoft Azure CDN

-This is a feature of Azure CDN Premium from Verizon only, and is not available with Azure CDN standard products.
-For a comparison of CDN features, see Azure CDN product features.
+This is a feature of Azure CDN Premium from Verizon only, to configure rules on Azure CDN from Microsoft please use the Standard rules engine.
+Advanced rules are not available for Azure CDN from Akamai.
+For a full comparison of CDN features, see Azure CDN product features.

 This document explains real-time alerts in Microsoft Azure CDN.
 This functionality provides real-time notifications about the performance of the endpoints in your CDN profile.
 You can set up email or HTTP alerts based on: